The first vaccine in the US was given a year ago. These are the figures

 This is the number of people of all ages who are fully vaccinated in the US –– about 60.9% of the total population––, according to figures this week released by the Centers for Disease Control and Prevention.
 Diseases (CDC).

 Vaccination coverage in the US increases by age group.
-More than 87% of older people are fully vaccinated.
+More than 87% of the elderly are fully vaccinated.
 This contrasts with less than 60% of adults under 25 years of age and approximately half of adolescents between the ages of 12 and 17.

 Racial disparities in vaccination also persist, but the differences are not as wide as in the first few months.